straker/accessu-accessible-javascript/svelte/README.md

-# Vue Social Platform
+# Svelte Social Platform

-A sample Vue project for a new social platform.
-Uses Vue@3 and tests with Karma/Mocha and Cypress.
+A sample Svelte project for a new social platform.
+Uses Svelte@17 and tests with Jest and Enzyme.

 ## Project Setup